highfidelity/hifi-content/usefulUtilities/sitV2/README.md

 ## Known issues

+### HMD sit problems

+Sitting in HMD mode does not delete the sittable ui but clicking on it does not let you sit Changing from HMD to desktop while sitting makes the sittable overlay no longer reappear but is functionally present

 ### Solution to other entities taking the "Click to Sit" click events

 Collisions with other entity's invisible collision hulls sometimes make it difficult to sit.
 Ensure entities near sit cubes have the property `ignorePickIntersection: true`.